MikkoVihtakari/PlotSvalbard/README.md

 News
 --------
+2018-11-07 Updated online documentation, streamlined shape files (they take less space now, but Kongsfjorden maps take a couple of second longer to generate), fixed a bug that caused `basemap` function to crash if there was no land within the limits.
+Begun to add temperature - salinity plot functions from the MarineDatabase package.

 2018-10-26 Updated to next major version v0.5.
 Added ocean currents for Barents Sea as well as (rudimentary) waffle charts.
 Made the arguments for basemap more logical. *This update will break the maps made using previous versions of the package*.
 Change the argument names inside basemap, and it should work as before.

 2018-09-21 Updated to v0.4 with many new features, such as improved bathymetry and automatic map limits.
 See [the user manual](https://mikkovihtakari.github.io/PlotSvalbard/articles/PlotSvalbard_user_manual.html) for details.